idugalic/digital-restaurant/PITCHME.md

 #### Saga

- - Sagas are used to manage business transactions
+ - [Sagas](http://www.amundsen.com/downloads/sagas.pdf) are used to manage business transactions
  - They respond on Events and may dispatch Commands, invoke external applications, ...
+ - It is a finite state machine
+ - Its goal is to bring you to a final state, where you know that your transaction has succeeded or failed

 +++
 @transition[none]